A note on the Nielsen realization problem for hyper-K\"ahler manifolds: Setting

-Let $G$ be a finite group of $\Mod(X)$, one can ask the following: \begin{problem*}[Nielsen realization] Does there exists an Einstein metric $g$ on $X$ such that $G$ is realizable as a subgroup of $\Isom(X,g)$?
-Can the metric $g$ chosen to be also K\"ahler? \end{problem*}
+Let $G$ be a finite subgroup of $\Mod(X)$, one can ask the following: \begin{problem*}[Nielsen realization] Does there exists an Einstein metric $g$ on $X$ such that $G$ is realizable as a subgroup of $\Isom(X,g)$?
+Can the metric $g$ chosen to be also K\"ahler? \end{problem*} An answer to this question for K3 surfaces is given in \cite[Theorem 1.2]{farb2021nielsen}, in \autoref{thm3} we give a similar answer for \hk{} manifolds. \\ As in \cite{looijenga2021teichmuller}, we consider the following Teichm\"uller spaces associated to \(X\) with the respective period maps (see \cite[({\(\dagger\)) at page 270}]{looijenga2021teichmuller}):

-We want to generalize to the situation where $X$ is a higher dimensional \hk{} manifold.
-In the first section we give a generalization of the analogue of Theorem \ref{thm1} for \hk{} manifolds for some deformation types, in the second section we conclude an analogue of Theorem \ref{thm2} for \KTtype.\\ In the third section we address the Nielsen realization problem, giving a generalization of \cite[Theorem 1.2]{farb2021nielsen}.